 The incidence of external iliac artery agenesis remains unknown since the condition only manifests itself when symptomatic.
 In the congenital absence of an external iliac artery, compensatory blood flow patterns provide arterial perfusion to the lower extremity.
 The most common anatomy observed in these cases involves the distal internal iliac artery being continuous with the common femoral artery.
 Descriptions of an external iliac artery with an unusual, deep pelvic course may also represent a form of agenesis.

 Arterial coiling occurs most frequently in the carotid arteries as a result of excessive elongation related to aging.
 Coiling rarely occurs in peripheral arteries such as the external iliac.
 Corkscrew external iliac arteries have been reported.
 Symptoms are uncommon and can range from claudication to distal embolization of thrombus from the twisted, narrow arterial lumen.

 Corona Mortis is a vascular connection between the obturator and external iliac or inferior epigastric vessels that occurs in 9.8% of patients.
 This vascular anomaly can be arterial, venous, or both.
 A Corona Mortis blood vessel usually crosses the superior pubic ramus where it is vulnerable to injury.

 The diameter and disease status of the external iliac artery plays an important role in planning an endovascular abdominal aortic aneurysm repair.
 Endovascular access to the abdominal aorta usually involves passing guide wires and sheaths from the common femoral artery, through the external and common iliac arteries, and into the aorta.
 An extremely small caliber, tortuous, or calcified external iliac artery may necessitate alternative vascular access techniques or conversion to open surgery.

 Corona Mortis, a vascular connection between the internal and external iliac vessels, can be injured during surgery.
-Inadvertently transection of the corona mortis can cause the vessel to retract inferiorly or through the obturator foramen, severely compromising vascular control for hemostasis.
-Pelvic osteotomies using the medial approach, as well as acetabular fracture procedures using the ilioinguinal approach, pose the highest risk for severing a corona mortis vessel.
+Inadvertent transection of the Corona Mortis can cause the vessel to retract inferiorly or through the obturator foramen, severely compromising vascular control for hemostasis.
+Pelvic osteotomies using the medial approach, as well as acetabular fracture procedures using the ilioinguinal approach, pose the highest risk for severing a Corona Mortis vessel.